 For anyone visiting New York City, you’ll want to pay a visit to the 9/11 Memorial and Museum, which both pay tribute to those who lost their lives on this tragic day.

-Keep reading to find out everything you need to know about visiting what has become one of the most visited attractions in New York.
+Keep reading to find out everything you need to know about visiting what has become one of the most popular attractions in New York.
+We have visited this place multiple times to provide you with the most helpful tips.
 Don’t forget to read our 3 Must-Know Tips at the end of this article!

 When Is the Best Time to Visit

-While it’s great visiting in these last two hours of the day, ensure you get to the museum early enough to enjoy everything it has to offer, so you don’t have to rush around the exhibits.
+While it’s great visiting in these last two hours of the day, ensure you get to the museum early enough to enjoy everything it has to offer so you don’t have to rush around the exhibits.
+We always went early and it was a much better

-Weekend Visits: As far as days to visit, naturally, you’ll want to avoid the weekends, which will attract more crowds as with any tourist attraction in the city.
-If you do need to visit during the weekend, once again ensure you are there for the opening time.
+Weekend Visits: As far as days to visit, naturally, you’ll want to avoid the weekends, which will attract more crowds than any tourist attraction in the city.
+If you do need to visit during the weekend, once again, ensure you are there for the opening time.
 The rest of the morning and afternoon is unlikely to see a drop in the crowd levels.

 Book in Advance: To offer yourself the best experience, book your tickets in advance, which will minimize the waiting time upon your arrival.
 If you purchase your tickets in advance, you’ll just need to show up fifteen minutes before your allotted time, and you will be guaranteed entry.
 This is not the case if you just show up and wait in line.
 Buy your 9/11 Memorial & Museum Skip-the-Line Timed Entry ticket (via GetYourGuide) before you visit!